Skip to main content

 Source: ACPR - French Prudential Supervision Authority

-Unit-linked funds are invested in financial markets (stocks, bonds, real estate...).
-They offer higher return potential but carry risk of capital loss.
+Unit-linked funds invest in financial markets—stocks, bonds, real estate, and other assets.
+These offer higher return potential but carry risk of capital loss.

 Multi-Support Contract